CartoDB/documentation/app/content/data-observatory/overview/getting-started.md

 #### Using tilesets

-Some of the spatial datasets offered in the Data Observatory are massive (a few TB), either due to their global coverage, such as [WorldPop](https://carto.com/spatial-data-catalog/browser/dataset/wp_population_e683f5e4/) or [NASADEM](https://carto.com/spatial-data-catalog/browser/dataset/nasa_nasadem_ec3517d7/), or their fine granularity, such as [ACS Sociodemographics](https://carto.com/spatial-data-catalog/browser/dataset/acs_sociodemogr_95c726f9/) at census block group level, and their visualization requires the creation of [tilesets](/spatial-extension-bq/overview/tilesets/) using the [Spatial Extension for BigQuery](/spatial-extension-bq/guides/tilesets/).
+Some of the spatial datasets offered in the Data Observatory are massive (a few TB), either due to their global coverage, such as [WorldPop](https://carto.com/spatial-data-catalog/browser/dataset/wp_population_e683f5e4/) or [NASADEM](https://carto.com/spatial-data-catalog/browser/dataset/nasa_nasadem_ec3517d7/), or their fine granularity, such as [ACS Sociodemographics](https://carto.com/spatial-data-catalog/browser/dataset/acs_sociodemogr_95c726f9/) at census block group level, and their visualization requires the creation of [tilesets](/spatial-extension-bq/overview/tilesets/) using the [Analytics Toolbox for BigQuery](/spatial-extension-bq/guides/tilesets/).

 <div class="figures-table" style="text-align:center">
     <figure>